Tortilleria El Pastor | Bermondsey Mexican Restaurant

 And if those tacos are good enough, the very restaurant they’re in will eventually develop a partner too.

 Such is the case for El Pastor in Borough Market (from the brothers behind Barrafina, no less) whose stellar Mexi-treats gave them the mandate for a second spot; and true to form, they did something interesting.
-This Bermondsey-based followup is its own tortilleria – or ‘tortilla factory’ – where they make fresh tortillas from scratch every day using Mexican heirloom corn.
+This Bermondsey-based followup has its own tortilleria – or ‘tortilla factory’ – where they make fresh tortillas from scratch every day using Mexican heirloom corn.

 The venue looks suitably factory-esque, set in a railway arch with corrugated steel walls slapped with cool, vintage Mexican posters, and supported by a slab of concrete floor.
 The only clues that you’re in a high-end casual dining establishment come thanks to the floor-to-ceiling windows that bathe the place in light, and the little pieces of art on the plates.